 Yesterday, Biogen released a letter to the ALS community regarding its experimental therapy, tofersen (formerly known as BIIB067), an antisense oligonucleotide being studied for the potential treatment of amyotrophic lateral sclerosis (ALS) in adults with a confirmed superoxide dismutase 1 (SOD1) genetic mutation, which is a subtype of familial ALS that makes up 2 percent . . .

 In a study conducted in mice, scientists led by an MDA-funded researcher found that increasing the amount of a certain mitochondrial membrane protein, mitofusin-1 (MFN1), lessened symptoms of Charcot-Marie-Tooth disease (CMT) type 2A.
 The findings suggest that it may be possible to treat CMT2A using gene-replacement therapies that deliver functional copies of missing or mutated . . .

 In 13 years, MDA’s Night of Hope Gala, hosted every fall in Atlanta, Ga., has raised more than $9 million dedicated to funding critical research focused on treatments for amyotrophic lateral sclerosis (ALS).
 And one of the event’s biggest champions is also one of the people it benefits most.
 Ten years ago, Atlanta resident Ed . . .

-Researchers at ReveraGen BioPharma are looking for ambulatory boys with Duchenne muscular dystrophy (DMD) to participate in a Phase 2b study.
-The goal of the study is to evaluate the safety and efficacy of vamorolone.
-Researchers hope this therapy may improve muscle strength and endurance with a more favorable safety profile compared to the current . . .
+Researchers at PTC Therapeutics are looking for participants with Duchenne muscular dystrophy (DMD) to participate in a Phase 3 study.
+The goal of the study is to characterize the long-term effects of Translarna (ataluren).
+The drug is believed to promote the formation of full-length and functional dystrophin protein in boys with a nonsense mutation (which . . .